-If there are two things that most higher education institutions have in common, it is that they all have limited financial and IT resources - and they are all trying to do more with less, while simultaneously keeping costs down.
+If there are two things that most organizations have in common, it is that they all have limited financial and IT resources - and they are all trying to do more with less, while simultaneously keeping costs down.
 There isn't a lot of excess cash for large software or hardware purchases.